-At Julie A. Phillips, DDS, MS, we understand that sometimes the teeth you were born with fail you.
-When this happens, we want you to know that there’s an option: removable partial dentures.
-You may wish to learn more about these and whether they’re a good option for you if your natural teeth are no longer working for you.
+At Phillips Prosthodontics, we understand that sometimes the teeth you were born with fail you.
+When this happens, we want you to know that there's an option: removable partial dentures.
+You may wish to learn more about these and whether they're a good option for you if your natural teeth are no longer working for you.

 Typically, removable partial dentures consist of replacement teeth that are attached to a plastic base that's gum-colored.
 They have a metal frame and clasps so they can connect to the nearby teeth.
 Sometimes, other types of connectors that are more natural looking are used.
 For instance, precision attachments are an alternative option because they're more aesthetically pleasing, but they also cost more.
 Regardless of how they look, these are designed with your specific needs in mind.

 Sometimes you'll also need to have crowns placed on your other nearby teeth to help make your removable partial denture fit better.
 This is because you'll need something to attach this denture to.